jettify/aiogibson/README.rst

 **aiogibson** is a library for accessing a gibson_ cache database from the asyncio_ (PEP-3156/tulip) framework.

+Gibson is a high efficiency, tree based memory cache server.
+It uses a special trie_ structure allowing the user to perform operations on multiple key sets using a prefix expression achieving the same performance grades in the worst case, even better on an average case then regular cache implementations based on hash tables.

 Code heavily reused from awesome aioredis_ library. ``GibsonPool``, ``GibsonConnection``, almost direct copy of ``RedisPool`` and ``RedisConnection``, so I highly recommend to checkout aioredis_.